Muscardine: Grassy muscardine

 Grassy muscardine is caused by Hirsutella necatrix.
 This fungus produces an enzyme that breaks down the chitin in its host's body.

 Gray muscardine

 Gray muscardine is caused by Isaria javanica.

 Green muscardine

-Green muscardine is caused by Nomuraea rileyi as well as Metarhizium species.
-Keepers of silkworms recognize symptoms such as dark brownish lesions with lighter centers on the sides and back of the larva.
-At death the larva turns white and within a few days it is covered in a bright green fungal coating.
+Green muscardine disease is the presentation of a fungal infection of insects caused by members of the Metarhizium genus (now including Nomuraea rileyi), because of the green colour of their spores.
+Once the fungus has killed its host, mycelia invade the host's body and, under humid conditions, the insect cuticle becomes covered with a layer of green spores, hence the name of the disease.
+It was originally discovered as a pest of silk worms, upon which it was highly lethal.
+To insect mycologists and microbial control specialists, "green muscardine" refers to fungal infection caused by Metarhizium spp., whereas in sericulture, "green muscardine" refers to a similar fungal infection caused by Nomuraea rileyi.
+Green muscardine has been identified as disease of over 200 known insect species.

 Orange muscardine

 Orange muscardine is caused by Sterigmatocystis japonica.

 Penicillosis

 Penicillosis of insects is considered a type of muscardine, particularly when caused by Penicillium citrinum and P. granulatum.

 Red muscardine

 Red muscardine is caused by Sporosporella uvella and Isaria fumosoroseus.

 White muscardine

 One of the best known forms is white muscardine, which is caused by Beauveria bassiana.

 When suffering from white muscardine, an insect larva may become inactive and stop eating.
 The elasticity of its cuticle is lost and it may experience vomiting and diarrhea.
 As it dies it hardens.
 The fungus leaves the body of its host covered in powdery white conidia.
 The fungal layer is tough due to oxalate crystals, and this slows the decay of the body.
 When a pupa is infected, it often mummifies.
 It shrinks and wrinkles before growing a fungal coating.
 In an adult moth, the body hardens and the wings drop off.

 During infection, the fungus absorbs water and nutrients from the host.
 The hemolymph of the insect crystallizes and thickens.
 The fungus usually produces toxins, as well.
 After it kills the host, the fungus continues to absorb water from the body, causing it to harden further.

-Other insects prone to white muscardine include the brown planthopper and the diaprepes root weevil.
+Other insects prone to white muscardine include the brown planthopper and the Diaprepes root weevil.